-Autism is a developmental disability.
-High-functioning autism generally refers to autistic people who have significantly developed language and independent living skills.
+High-functioning autism refers to autistic people whose living skills, including communication skills, enable them to live independently.
 However, the term is problematic, and it is not a clinical diagnosis.

 High-functioning autistic people can usually live independently and have successful careers.
 However, the use of the term remains controversial, with many autism advocates asserting it is ableist and misleading.